 Compensation: $1,500 stipend for 12-week summer internship with flexible work hours of 32 hours a week.
-Housing available adjacent to History Center in Douglas, Michigan.

 Program details: Prospective interns with an interest in communications, visitor engagement, and events management will help increase the capacity and quality of events offered by the History Center.
 This will include assisting with membership development and execution of History Center events for the general public.
 Interns will also help develop messaging, advertising, and evaluation for our exhibits and summer programs as well as organization communication in print and digital media.
 History Center interns will have the opportunity to participate in professional development as well as SDHC programs and events and directly interact with the public through their professional roles.